Privacy and GDPR Policies

 We will consider all such requests and provide our response within a reasonable period (and in any event within any time period required by applicable law).
 Please note, however, that certain personal information may be exempt from such requests in certain circumstances.

 If an exception applies, we will tell you this when responding to your request.
 We may request you provide us with information necessary to confirm your identity before responding to any request you make.

 We have a nominated person to assist with all queries regarding our processing of personal information who can be contacted via [email protected]

 If you have any complaints, questions and suggestions about our sites or services, please contact us at [email protected]

-In the EEA, you may also make a complaint to our supervisory body for data protection matters (the Information Commissioner's Office in the UK, see www.ico.org.uk) or seek a remedy through local courts if you believe your rights have been breached.
+You may also make a complaint to our national supervisory body for data protection matters (the Information Commissioner's Office, see www.ico.org.uk) if you believe your rights have been breached.